KimyDavid/silexia-preprod/src/documentation/autodiag/autodiag.md

 # Autodiag

+This part of the API handles everything that is related to the audiag ans its results.

 ## API

 ### Get autodiag

  Retrieve autodiag.
- The request returns an array of the categories, with questions ans answers nested into the corresponding properties.
+ The request returns an array of the categories, with questions and answers nested into the corresponding properties.

 * **URL**